chocolatey-community/chocolatey-packages/automatic/sysinternals/Readme.md

 ## Package parameters

-- `InstallDir` - Installation directory, by default Chocolatey tools directory.
+- `/InstallDir` - Installation directory, by default Chocolatey tools directory.
-- `InstallationPath` - the same as `InstallDir`
+- `/InstallationPath` - the same as `InstallDir`

+These parameters can be passed to the installer with the use of --params.
+For example: `--params '"""/InstallDir:C:\sysinternals"""'`.

 ## Notes